Ucon, Idaho

 Ucon is a city in Bonneville County, Idaho, United States.
 It is part of the Idaho Falls, Idaho Metropolitan Statistical Area.
 The population was 1,160 at the 2020 census.
 Ucon was first settled in 1883.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.79 sqmi, all of it land.

 Education

-Ucon is served by the Bonneville Joint School District#93, with Ucon Elementary School within city limits.
-Students are bussed to Rocky Mountain Middle School, and Bonneville High School.
+Ucon is served by the Bonneville Joint School District #93, with Ucon Elementary School within city limits.
+Students are bused to Rocky Mountain Middle School, and Bonneville High School.